adyen-examples/adyen-magento2-hyva/README.md

 > ## ⚠️ **Attention:**
-> ## This integration is no longer officially supported and will not get new updates.
+> ## This integration is no longer officially maintained by Adyen and will not get new features by Adyen.
+All existing integrations using this plugin are still functional.
+Merchants are now responsible for maintaining their integrations.
 # Adyen Payment - Integration with Hyva Checkout

 This module supports Adyen payments via the Hyva Checkout implementation for Magento 2.